07: The West Road

 Standing before the Alter, I prepared to ‘confess’ to this old priest my issues and needs.
 I was cognizant of standing at the front line of a vaguely similar conflict to mine.
 It was a struggle for the fundamental heart of Africa, its spiritual heart.
 From Moffat at Kuruman, through Livingston at Kololo, right up to Father Xavier, it had always been these missionaries who were the soul soldiers fighting for the spirit of Africa.

-However unsuitable to the local cultures their ideas, for over a hundred years missionaries have led the charge towards the deepest darkest parts of the old spirit driven traditions of Africa.
 Now as the sub-continent reclaims its old self, and some of its beliefs, there were only a few of these old men left, like this priest, who remained fighting the rear-guard activity at these lonely outposts in an attempt to save some form of victory in the battle over Africa’s spiritual ideas.

 “Father, I need help.
 My friend Moses can provide the sort I need.
 But I don’t know where he is.
 We have lost touch.”